pablo179/CommentCRUD/README.md

 1. Run `npm run start` in the root folder
 2. Go to `http://localhost:3000` in your browser

+## How to run the tests
+- Run `npm run test` in the client folder
+- Run `npm run test` in the server folder
+- Run `npm run test` in the root folder

 ## About the project

 ### Client